Our vision on retail

 Qrf City Retail believes strongly in retail property located in busy city centres.
 You can read all about our vision of cities here and see how Qrf City Retail also has a clear vision of the (changing) retail market.

-Foundation of the social fabric
+Foundation of the city and social fabric

 - The retail trade fulfils an essential role in society and within the economy – for shoppers, local residents, employees and retailers.
 It provides an opportunity for making contacts, having conversations and building social relations.